Aadil Bedi: Amateur career

 As an amateur, Bedi's biggest wins came in 2017 at the SSG-BLR International Amateur Golf Championship in Singapore and the World Star of Junior Golf Championship in Las Vegas, Nevada.
-He was ranked as the Number 1 amateur golfer in the country by the Indian Golf Union in April/May of 2018.
+He was ranked as the Number 1 amateur golfer in the country by the Indian Golf Union in April/May 2018.

 Bedi was also part of the Indian team that represented India at the 2018 Asian Games.
 In the individual portion of the tournament, he finished T13.
 The team, which also included Rayhan Thomas, Kshitij Naveed Kaul, and Harimohan Singh, finished seventh overall.
 Thomas, Kaul and Bedi were also part of the Indian team at the 2018 Eisenhower Trophy where they finished 31st together as a team.

 Professional career

 Bedi turned professional in September 2018 at the age of 17.
 He earned his playing rights on the domestic Professional Golf Tour of India (PGTI) in 2019 when he finished 3rd at the Finals of the qualifying school in Ahmedabad.

 Bedi won his first event as a professional on the PGTI in 2020 at the Bengal Open Championship in Kolkata at the Tollygunge Club.
 At the end of 72 holes of competition, Bedi tied with Udayan Mane, and beat the latter in a six-hole playoff.

 He is also a full member of the Asian Tour, having earned his card through country exemptions and qualifying school in 2019.
 His best finish on that tour is 4th at the Classic Golf and Country Club International Championship in the same year.